 Twist the new showerhead onto the shower arm by hand and then, using the soft rag, slip knot pliers, and adjustable wrench, tighten it well.
 Afterward, turn on the water to the showerhead to check for leaks.

 If there is a leak, consider using your slip joint pliers and adjustable wrench to tighten the showerhead to the shower arm more.

 Changing a Handheld Showerhead

-I use a handheld showerhead in my bathroom, and found the steps to replacing it to be quite simple.
+I use a handheld showerhead in my bathroom, and found the steps to replace it to be quite simple.
 I also discovered that some of the steps to changing this type of showerhead are the same as changing a wall mounted one.
 The differences between them encompassed the fact that I needed to attach a new hose to the shower arm instead of a showerhead.

 After placing my rubber mat or paper towels over the drain, and putting electrical tape around the handles of my slip knot pliers, I removed the old hose from the shower arm just as described above.

 I then cleaned the threads of the shower arm with the vinegar solution and a soft bristled tooth brush.
 I was cautious to make sure that my shower arm was not made of nickel or iron.

 After wrapping new plumber’s tape three times around the threads of the shower arm in a clockwise direction, I secured the new hose onto the shower arm hand tight.
 I then used my pliers to tighten the seal so that the connection would not leak.